-As shown above, various components impacted the amount of the UAAL.
-Actuarial experience gains (losses), which result from actual experience that is more (less) favorable than anticipated by the actuarial assumptions, are reflected in the UAAL and are measured as the difference between the expected UAAL and the actual UAAL, taking into account any changes due to actuarial assumptions and methods, or benefit provisions.
-Overall, the System experienced a net actuarial experience gain of \$9.74 million.
+As shown above, various factors impacted the change in the System's funded status.
+Actuarial experience gains/(losses), which result from actual experience that is more/(less) favorable than anticipated by the actuarial assumptions, are reflected in the UAAL/(surplus) and are measured as the difference between the expected UAAL or surplus and the actual UAAL or surplus, taking into account any changes due to actuarial assumptions and methods, or benefit provisions.
+Overall, the System experienced a net actuarial experience gain of \$2.45 million.
 The actuarial gain may be explained by considering the separate experience of assets and liabilities.
-As noted earlier, there was a \$7.93 million gain on the actuarial value of assets.
-Favorable experience on System liabilities, mainly due to more deaths than expected based on the actuarial assumptions, resulted in a \$1.81 million gain.
+As noted earlier, there was a \$1.09 million gain on the actuarial value of assets.
+Favorable experience on System liabilities, mainly due to retirement and salary experience that was more favorable than expected based on the actuarial assumptions, resulted in a \$1.37 million gain.
 A breakdown of the various components of experience gains/losses can be found in Table 8 of this report.

 As the following graph of historical actuarial assets and actuarial accrued liabilities illustrates, the Judges Retirement System has generally been very well-funded over this period, with many years at or above the fully funded level.
-As losses from the market downturn in FY 2009 were recognized, there were years where the actuarial accrued liability was above the assets.
-However, the combination of legislation designed to improve the System's funding status and investment returns in recent years in excess of the assumption have strengthened the System's funded status.
+As losses from the market downturn in FY 2009 were recognized, there were a few years where the actuarial accrued liability was above the actuarial assets.
+However, the combination of legislation designed to improve the System's funding and investment returns in excess of the assumed return have strengthened the System's funded status.